High-Dose Radiation Therapy for Prostate Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the treatment MRI-guided High-dose Radiation Therapy for prostate cancer?
+What evidence suggests that MRI-guided High-dose Radiation Therapy might be an effective treatment for prostate cancer?

 Victoria Brennan, MBBCH BAO